120km · 6 Days · Kafue National Park, Zambia

 What's Not Included

-International and domestic flights to Zambia, travel insurance (mandatory), pre/post expedition accommodation, visa fees, gratuities for guides and crew, personal equipment and clothing.
+International flights to Lusaka, travel insurance (mandatory), pre/post expedition accommodation in Lusaka, visa fees, gratuities for guides and crew, personal equipment and clothing.

 Good to Know